BYOC training control plane · Elastic GPU capacity

 With VaultLayer vs. without.

-• A reclaimed or crashed GPU kills your run — hours of progress gone.
+• A reclaimed, unhealthy, or crashed GPU can kill hours of training progress.

-• You write and maintain your own checkpointing and recovery glue.
+• You write and maintain your own checkpoint sync, health checks, and recovery logic.

-💸 What you actually pay for: idle boot minutes, re-runs after a crash, and a premium for "safe" hardware.
+💸 What you actually pay for: idle engineer time, re-runs after failure, and custom infra glue around every training workflow.

 With VaultLayer